FAQs

 How often should I add RV tank deodorizer?

-Add deodorizer right after you dump and refill your black tank.
-For two people in a moderate climate, that’s typically every 5–7 days, but frequency varies with tank size, usage, and temperature.
+Add RV tank deodorizer right after you dump and refill your black tank.
+For two people in a moderate climate, that is typically every 5-7 days, but frequency can vary based on tank size, usage, and temperature.

 When is the best time to dump my RV black tank?

-Dump when the tank is about 2/3 full.
+Dump your RV black tank when the tank is about two-thirds full.
 A fuller tank creates stronger flow, which helps carry solids out and reduces buildup, odors, and clogs.

 Should I dump the black tank or grey tank first?